Chiranjeevi-JC/SkillCraft-Projects/Population_Analysis/readme.md

 This dashboard provides a clear and concise view of global population trends, with a focus on gender distribution and country-specific data.
 It serves as a useful tool for demographic analysis and strategic planning.

 ---

-### Image Insertion Guide

-To insert images, replace `path/to/your_image.png` with the actual path to the image files.
-This could be a local path if you're sharing the README locally or a URL if the images are hosted online.

-Feel free to add more sections or images as needed to showcase different parts of your dashboard!